MuditAggarwal1/Flutter-Assignment/README.md

 ├── init_dependencies.main.dart    # Dependencey injection
 └── main.dart                      # Entry point of the application
 ```

-### Why I Skipped the Domain Layer

-In a small project like this, the **domain layer**—typically responsible for defining business logic and use cases—can introduce unnecessary complexity without providing substantial benefits.
-Skipping the domain layer ensures simplicity, as the minimal business logic can be handled directly in the `Cubit` or `Repository` layers.
-This approach reduces development time, enabling focus on functionality, UI, and testing.
-Moreover, the emphasis in this assignment is on delivering a functional, clean, and maintainable app rather than strict adherence to architectural patterns.
-By directly connecting the `Cubit` to `Repositories` and `Data Sources`, we achieve a balance between modularity and simplicity without sacrificing code quality.

 ---

 ## ⚙️ How to Run